-March through May, participants meet at Gray’s Lake at 11 a.m. on Wednesdays and take a casual walk in search of migrating and residential birds.
+March through May, participants meet on Wednesdays at Gray’s Lake starting at 11 a.m. and together, take a casual walk in search of migrating and residential birds.
 During the first half of the season, waterfowl are the main focus.
 Pelicans, Coots, Mergansers and various ducks are common visitors at Gray's Lake.
 As spring progresses the smaller songbirds arrive to Iowa on their migration and Gray's Lake is a good place to see them as they pass through.
 Yellow-rumped warblers, Baltimore Orioles and an occasional Scarlet Tanager are bright and beautiful species that can be found as the group walks along the trail.
 Volunteer leader, John Bissell leads the group, pointing out birds, talking about their habits and answering questions.
 This program is great for beginners or people with some birding experience.
 Bring your own spotting scopes and binoculars, or we will have extra binoculars available for you to borrow.

 A series of Bluebird boxes have been installed in some of our parks.
 Volunteers monitor the activities in boxes March - August and then record the information they gather on nesting and hatchlings.
 The boxes create nesting cavities for Bluebirds to utilize where park visitors can easily enjoy their beautiful colors and cheerful singing.